 PhD Thesis

-Autonomous Game-Playing
+Prediction-Based Search for Autonomous Game-Playing

 Abstract

-To play a game without a forward model, methods for learning the environment’s model from recent interactions between the agent and the environment are proposed.
+To play a game without a forward model, methods for learning the environment's model from recent interactions between the agent and the environment are proposed.
 These forward model learning techniques allow the agent to predict the outcome of its actions, and therefore, enable a prediction-based search process.
 An analysis of environment models shows how they can be represented and learned in the form of an end-to-end forward model.
 Based on this general approach, three methods are proposed which reduce the number of possible models and, thus, the training time required.
-The proposed forward model learning techniques are evaluated according to their applicability to general game-learning tasks and validated based on a wide variety of games.
-The results show the applicability of prediction-based search agents for games where the forward model is not accessible.

 Code Repositories